Lagrangian extensions and left symmetric structures on the four-dimensional real Lie superalgebras: Appendix: The decomposable case

-{\bf Acknowledgment.} We would like to acknowledge Chengming Bai for pointing out that Novikov algebras have two superizations.
-Also, we would like to thank Sa\"id Benayadi, Isabel Cunha, and Quentin Ehret for reading the manuscript and making pertinent comments.
+We would like to acknowledge Chengming Bai for pointing out that Novikov algebras admit two superizations.
+Also, we would like to thank Sa\"id Benayadi, Isabel Cunha, Quentin Ehret, and the referee for reading the manuscript and making pertinent comments.\\